-The best of Scottish food has always been at the heart of The GWCT Scottish Game Fair and every year visitors flock to The Cookery Theatre to be inspired by well-known chefs and cookery experts.
+The best of Scottish food has always been at the heart of The GWCT Scottish Game Fair and every year visitors flock to The Scottish Version Cookery Theatre to be inspired by well-known chefs and cookery experts.

 Ardgay Game is a second-generation, family-run business with nearly forty years of experience sourcing the finest venison from the Highland estates of Scotland.We pride ourselves on honesty, integrity, and a deep-rooted commitment to quality and the community.
 All our butchery is carried out in-house by our local team of skilled butchers, who combine tradition with technology to produce the finest meat—prepared to the exceptional standard our customers deserve, and have come to expect from Ardgay Game.
 Our passion for Highland venison runs through everything we do, from careful sourcing to expert preparation, ensuring every cut reflects the purity, provenance, and rich heritage of the Scottish Highlands.